BarbWire-1/curved-text/readme.md

 Setting the radius r < 0 switches the appearance of your text to bottom-curved.

-Due to the structure of the `<symbol><use>` which represents the textElement, there are only a few expectations.
+Due to the structure of the `<symbol><use>` which represents the curved-text element, there are only a few exceptions, needing a `<set>` in SVG or specific identifiers in CSS.
 For available attributes/properties and how to set/call, please see the table at the end of [installation and usage](usage.md).
 Here you also find detailed instructions for installing and getting started.

-TODO B 2 ^ I didn't understand 'expectations' (or the whole first sentence, really)

-TODO B 2 ^ not sure about 'textElement'.
-To me, this suggests a \<text>.
-Do you mean a curved-text?

-(For extended examples of usage and syntax, please have a look at the [syntax attachment](snippets.md).)
+(For detailed examples of usage and syntax, please have a look at the [syntax attachment](snippets.md).)

 Positioning
 -